OpenAstronomy/openastronomy.github.io/_projects/2024/sunpy/eclipse.md

 3. [Add a new topic guide for the 2024 Eclipse](https://github.com/sunpy/sunpy/issues/7387) This one has several smaller steps to break up the work.
    1. A guide on how to import a photograph into a Map and determine its coordinates
-   2. Example processing steps to be performed on an eclipse photograph like stacking, flat-fielding, and sharpening
+   2. A guide on how to perform the following processing steps:
+      a.
+Stacking
+      b.
+Flat-fielding
+      c.
+Sharpening

-Note this will be a tricky project as we are dealing with solar coordinates, and how to determine them from the Earth.
+Note this will be a difficult project as we are dealing with solar coordinates and how to determine them from the Earth.
-Ideally some familiarly with solar coordinates and how astropy.coordinates works would be ideal but we realize that this is not always possible.
+We would need someone with a background in Physics or Astoronmy and with experience of astropy or sunpy coordinates.

 ## Goals